Intrinsic Heisenberg-type lower bounds on spacelike hypersurfaces in general relativity: Minimal geometric setting

-\item[(ii)] States are \emph{strictly localized} to $B_{\Sigma}(p,r)$: $\psi\in H^{1}_{0}(B_{\Sigma}(p,r))$ with $\|\psi\|_{L^{2}}=1$. \end{itemize} No further assumption (e.g., symmetry, stationarity, vacuum, or asymptotic structure) is required for the main intrinsic estimate.
-For the Hardy baseline in Corollary~\ref{cor:Hardy}, we additionally assume that $\partial B_{\Sigma}(p,r)$ is weakly mean-convex (in the distributional sense), which is equivalent to superharmonicity of the boundary distance on $B_{\Sigma}(p,r)$ \cite{LewisLiLi2011}. \end{assumption}
+No further assumption (e.g., symmetry, stationarity, vacuum, or asymptotic structure) is required for the main intrinsic estimate.
+For the Hardy and Barta baselines in Corollary \ref{cor:Hardy} and \ref{cor:barta}, we additionally assume that the boundary $\partial B_\Sigma(p, r)$ of the ball is weakly mean-convex.
+For $C^2$ boundaries this is known to be equivalent to the boundary-distance function $d(x) = \operatorname{dist}_h(x,\partial B_\Sigma(p,r))$ being distributionally superharmonic on $B_\Sigma(p,r)$ (i.e., $-\Delta_h d \ge 0$); see Definition~\ref{def:weakly} below and \cite[Thm.\,1.2]{LewisLiLi2011} together with \cite{DAmbrosioDipierro2014}.

-\begin{remark}[Strict localization and Dirichlet data] The Dirichlet condition in Assumption~\ref{ass:min} should be viewed as an idealized notion of strict localization to $B_\Sigma(p,r)$.
+\begin{remark} Strict localization and Dirichlet data.
+The Dirichlet condition in Assumption~\ref{ass:min} should be viewed as an idealized notion of strict localization or von\,Neumann--L\"uders preparation to $B_\Sigma(p,r)$.
 Physically, wave packets will typically have small ``tails'' that extend beyond any given geodesic ball.
 The present bounds are nevertheless relevant in that they describe the limiting behaviour of momentum uncertainty for families of states whose $L^2$-mass becomes more and more concentrated in $B_\Sigma(p,r)$.
 From a mathematical viewpoint, Dirichlet data are natural because they yield a purely bulk representation of the variance in terms of the Dirichlet form of $-\Delta_h$ and a discrete Dirichlet spectrum; for Neumann or Robin boundary conditions, boundary terms survive and the clean spectral control used in Theorem~\ref{thm:main} breaks down. \end{remark}